-Bryan Cook is a professional music mixer and engineer based in Los Angeles, California, who works with artists big and small using gear both vintage and modern.
+Bryan Cook is a professional music mixer and engineer based in Los Angeles, California, who works with artists of all kinds using gear both vintage and modern.

 Bryan got his start in the music industry by cutting analog tape with razor blades and calibrating Studer A800 machines at Blue Jay Recording Studio in Carlisle, Massachusetts.
 He was a student at the Berklee College of Music in Boston at the time, playing jazz and studying music production and engineering.
 The internship at Blue Jay gave Bryan the opportunity to observe producers like Tom Dowd and mixers like Michael Brauer.